How to Think Like a Scientist, Learn How to Fail and Embrace the Unknown

-Along with my genetic family, I also have a protein family - my PhD lab at UCL - where I did my doctorate in cancer bioinformatics (biochemistry on the computer).
+Along with my genetic family, I also have a protein family - my PhD lab at UCL - where I did my doctorate in Biochemistry/Bioinformatics.

 Blessed with the solid combination of ASD, ADHD, and PhD - I use the powers of neurodiversity to navigate the under-passed connections of how human psychology can meander beyond the norm.
 The study of humans, and analogous evolving systems are my life long passion which is fed by books, observation, and intricate sensing which I process through the lenses of science and art in my writing.